 From our coaches to staff to leadership, we are committed to making college possible for all.
 We are dedicated to creating and maintaining an inclusive culture that embraces diversity.
 This commitment is realized through a comprehensive, action-oriented, Diversity and Inclusion Plan that promotes a welcoming and equitable environment throughout all levels of College Possible.

 Craig joined the College Possible executive leadership team in August of 2019.
-As president, he oversees the day-to-day work of running and growing organization.
+As CEO, he oversees the day-to-day work of running and growing the organization.

 A fearless advocate for equity, access, and success in education, Craig has over 20 years of leadership experience and a diverse network.
 He has built an intimate knowledge of the K-12 and higher education systems through previous tenures as chief strategy officer at Henderson Collegiate Charter Network, chief program officer at the National College Advising Corps, national director of KIPP Through College at the KIPP Foundation, executive director for KIPP Through College at KIPP NYC, vice president for programs at A Better Chance, director of diversity & multicultural recruitment at Phillips Academy, and program officer at the University of Michigan.
 He has provided strategic vision alongside founders, executive leaders and boards — elevating an organization’s ability to disseminate promising practices, strengthen partnerships, and increase visibility and recognition.